j-dohnalek/Reading_Electric_with_OCR/README.md

 You will need:
 ==============

-1) https://pushover.net/ offers application 7500 messages montly for free, app to access it on android https://play.google.com/store/apps/details?id=net.superblock.pushover&ts=1413996231
+1) https://pushover.net/ offers application 7500 messages montly for free, app to access it on android https://play.google.com/store/apps/details?id=net.superblock.pushover&ts=1413996231.
+For more information how to set up the Push over on Raspberry pi can be found on http://www.michaelhleonard.com/send-push-messages-from-beaglebone-black-or-raspberry-pi-to-iphone-or-android/

 2) SSOCR is a C library for optical character recognition which is desinged to read digits.You can install it from the commands bellow.